 Quick Plot Synopsis

 Mars Gravity Probe One, manned by Colonel McReady and Commander Kit Draper, use too much fuel dodging the ubiquitous meteor.
 They each eject in little Mercury-like escape pods, to land on Mars.
 Kit survives and looks for McReady.
 He finds Mac's pod, but he's dead.
 The monkey Mona, survived.
 Kit sets up camp in a cave.
 He finds rocks that burn, later discovering that they give off oxygen.
 Mona discovers pools of water in a cave.
 The cave pools also have edible plants.
 The isolation takes its toll, nonetheless.
 Kit sees a saucer land.
-Alien wan-ships blast the surface so slave laborers can mine minerals.
+Alien swan-ships (ala War of the Worlds) blast the surface so slave laborers can mine minerals.
 One slave escapes.
 He and Kit flee to the cave.
 The aliens leave.
 Kit names the slave Friday, teaching him english and sharing the chores.
 A meteor hits, causing a 'rain' of black ash.
 Friday saves Kit from being smothered.
 When the aliens return, (looking for Friday?)
 Kit and Friday flee deeper into the caves.
 These become vast linear caverns.
 Lacking water, they trudge towards the polar ice cap.
 Exhausted and parched, they make it.
 They press on (inexplicably) to the snowy ice cap where they make an igloo shelter under a rocky overhang.
 Another meteor hits, the fireball of which melts their igloo.
 Kit picks up a radar blip, but it's not the returning aliens, it is an earth rescue mission.
 Happy Ending.

 Why is this movie fun?